Jogging is an unsung hero among many fitness enthusiasts. You probably haven’t heard anyone say “I had a really good workout going jogging.”

 It comes down to intensity.

 Running is at a more rapid pace.
 It also exerts more kilojoules and requires a higher aerobic effort.
 Your lungs, heart, and muscles will all be involved in a greater way.
+It puts you in a higher higher heart rate zone.

 Keep in mind that as an aerobic type of exercise, both jogging and running produce energy.
 They do so tapping into the oxygen and blood glucose or body fat.